Karmendes/bayer-challenge/README.md

 - Table binding
 - Table joins

-# Data Diagram

-(Include a diagram of the data flow if available)

 ## Code Architecture

 Within the **src** folder, you will find the core of the application.
 Here is a brief explanation of each module: